Flexibility opportunities with pumped storage hydropower

 Today there are several different types of markets where you can market flexibility from your pumped storage.
 The most well-known are balancing markets, which were created in order to provide grid stability through flexibility.
 They have traditionally been the main avenue for marketing pumped storage, and using them can make sense depending on your goals.
 However, these markets, run directly by TSOs, are characterized by rigid and complex rules, and the barriers to entry are quite high.
 Pricing is largely influenced by a few large market participants.
 Finally, it requires giving the TSO a great degree of control over your plant: you commit to having a certain capacity available, and the TSO decides at very short notice whether or not it’s needed.

 Day-ahead auctions (and more recently in some locations intraday auctions) are also a possibility.
-However, their longer lead times compared to other short-term markets means that they don’t really address the very short-term flexibility issues that are prevalent in today’s power systems.
+However, their longer lead times compared to other short-term markets mean that they don’t really address the very short-term flexibility issues that are prevalent in today’s power systems.

 The most recent - and highly attractive - option is the continuous intraday market.
-You can take advantage of price fluctuations, buying and selling up until just minutes before physical delivery of the power.
+You can take advantage of price fluctuations, buying and selling up until just minutes before the physical delivery of the power.
 Trades are executed on an organized exchange with friendlier rules and much lower barriers to entry.
 And you have much more freedom compared to balancing markets - at any time if conditions change you can change your mind and trade back a position you previously entered.
 This market provides ample opportunities to profit from your flexibility.

 However, entering the intraday market today is still no easy task if you do it yourself.
 Increased volume and volatility, an ever-growing number of products, and the move to trading in near real-time make it extremely challenging for manual traders to succeed.
 To keep up with the competition, you really need to implement algorithmic trading and automation of the full trading value chain.
 As we’ve described before in greater detail, running your own intraday trading operations requires a complex setup including software, sophisticated data analysis, and a specialized team.

 Are you interested in marketing your pumped hydro asset but not sure how to get started?
 Or just wanting to avoid the hassles of running your own modern intraday trading desk?
 Our team of experts in AI-based energy trading can take care of it for you, getting you started in no time with full transparency and no risk.
+Book a non-binding call today.